Rowing (sport): Racing shell

 Racing shells stored in a boathouse.

 A damaged 8+, showing cross section near the bows and the skin construction.

 Racing boats (often called shells) are long, narrow, and broadly semi-circular in cross-section in order to reduce drag in the water.
 There is some trade off between boat speed and stability in choice of hull shape.
 They usually have a fin towards the rear, to help prevent roll and yaw and to increase the effectiveness of the rudder.

-Originally made from wood, shells are now almost always made from a composite material (usually a double skin of carbon-fiber reinforced plastic with a sandwich of honeycomb material) for strength and weight advantages.
+Originally made from wood, the design of racing craft was refined over time through competitive racing.
+Shells are now almost always made from a composite material (usually a double skin of carbon-fiber reinforced plastic with a sandwich of honeycomb material) for strength and weight advantages.
 World Rowing rules specify minimum weights for each class of boat so that no individual team will gain a great advantage from the use of expensive materials or technology.

 Smaller sculling boats are usually steered by the scullers pulling harder on one side or the other while larger boats often have a rudder, controlled by the coxswain, if present, or by one of the crew using a cable attached to one of the shoes.

 With the smaller boats, specialist versions of the shells for sculling can be made lighter.
 The riggers in sculling apply the forces symmetrically to each side of the boat, whereas in sweep oared racing these forces are staggered alternately along the boat.
 The sweep oared boat has to be stiffer to handle these unmatched forces, so consequently requires more bracing and is usually heavier – a pair (2-) is usually a more robust boat than a double scull (2x) for example, and being heavier is also slower when used as a double scull.
 In theory, this could also apply to the 4x and 8x, but most rowing clubs cannot afford to have a dedicated large hull which might be rarely used and instead generally opt for versatility in their fleet by using stronger shells which can be rigged for either sweep rowing or sculling.
 The symmetrical forces also make sculling more efficient than sweep rowing: the double scull is faster than the coxless pair, and the quadruple scull is faster than the coxless four.

 Many adjustments can be made to the equipment to accommodate the physiques of the crew.
 Collectively these adjustments are known as the boat's rigging.